sagecodes/intro-machine-learning/README.md

-*Note*: if you're thinking of exploring data science with python loaclly on your computer look into using [Anaconda](https://www.anaconda.com/) to manage your python and data libraries.
+*Note*: if you're thinking of exploring data science with python locallyClassification on your computer look into using [Anaconda](https://www.anaconda.com/) to manage your python and data libraries.
 I'd go crazy without it!